shashankshetty1/photosite/README.md

 ├── index.html        # Main HTML file
 ├── styles.css        # External CSS file
-└── assets/           # Folder for images and other assets Preview
+└── assets/           # Folder for images and other assets
-Screenshot of the web page or link to live demo (if available).

 Future Enhancements
 Add JavaScript for interactivity.